Mongolian Americans: Demographics

 60% of Mongolians residing in the United States entered the country on student visas, 34% on tourist visas, and only 3% on working visas.
 47% live with their family members.
-The majority are believed to be staying in the country illegally.
 The Mongolian Embassy estimates that, up to 2007, only 300 babies have been born to Mongolian parents in the United States.
 Interest in migration to the United States remains high due to unemployment and low income levels in Mongolia; every day, fifty to seventy Mongolians attend visa interviews at the United States embassy in Ulaanbaatar.
 From 1991 to 2011, 5,034 people born in Mongolia became permanent residents of the United States, the vast majority in the mid-to-late-2000s; the annual number peaked at 831 in 2009.

 The Mongolian population has increased from roughly 6,000 in the year 2000 to 18,000 in 2010 and 21,000 in 2015.

 In Clark County, Indiana (particularly Jeffersonville) Mongolians are the 5th largest Asian American population according to the 2020 census and possibly number in the hundreds.

 As of 2013, there were 1361 international students of Mongolian origin studying in the United States.